MaestroError/eloquent-regex/README.md

 Remember, regex doesn't have to be a source of frustration.
 With EloquentRegex, you're on your way to becoming a regex master, all while writing cleaner, more maintainable Laravel code.

-Need to get started with custom patterns quickly?
-Checkout out this [guide](https://medium.com/@revaz.gh/get-started-with-eloquentregex-2341fef3d0ab)!
+Need to get started quickly?
+Read the [quick start guide](https://medium.com/@revaz.gh/get-started-with-eloquentregex-2341fef3d0ab)! 🚀

 # Basic Usage